 Technology permeated society to the point where the vast separation between professional and personal access was obliterated.
 And the line between online and offline was forever obscured creating an always-on society with an insatiable appetite for consumption and connectedness.

 Over the years, technology has impacted how everyday people communicate, share, discover, and learn.
 Some of you will read the previous sentence and think, “and yes, it’s completely ruined our society and we are worse for it.”
 Others will read it and continue without contemplation as the sentence states the obvious, “and?”

-This divide reveals a stunningly under appreciated challenge facing any organization that hopes to survive in an era connectedness.
-With foresight, its clear that the situation before us is dire.
-It is how decision makers react now that either defines their destiny or seals their fate.
-In a world where Digital Darwinism rewards those who adapt as technology and society evolve, I believe many models governing how organizations are not only outdated, they reflect management’s vision in how it competes for the future.
+This divide reveals a stunningly underappreciated challenge facing any organization that hopes to survive in an era of connectedness.
+With foresight, it’s clear that the situation before us is dire.
+It is how decision-makers react now that either defines their destiny or seals their fate.
+In a world where Digital Darwinism rewards those who adapt as technology and society evolve, I believe many models governing how organizations are not only outdated, but they also reflect management’s vision in how it competes for the future.

 #AdaptorDie – Lead by example, don’t lead by following examples

 To compete for the future takes an investment in new philosophies and models where relevance and resilience become part of the corporate DNA.

 Traditional management practices and the structures that support them are not only aging, but they’re also liabilities and competitive disadvantages.
 It’s not just today’s competitors who will realize that connected consumers are a different breed.
 Unforeseen competitors, some that may not even exist today, will see what it is that you do not change market direction, and as a result, take market share.